- Ask the person to repeat what they said using different words

 - Watch the person’s body language, face and gestures to help you

-Even if you know what topic is being discussed, it can be a challenge to keep up with conversation.
-You can ask people to repeat things over and over again, but that can be frustrating for both you and them.
-However, there are other ways to stay on track.
+Even if you know what topic is being discussed, it can be a challenge to keep up with details in a conversation.
+However, there are different ways you can stay on track.

 For example, you can: